 If you’re thinking about refinancing your student loans, you’re probably hoping to lower your interest rate.
 But if some of that interest is deductible, how could refinancing your student loans affect your taxes?
 Could paying less student loan interest actually have a negative impact on your tax bill?

-These are questions that many student loan borrowers need answered before they move forward with applying for a refinance loan.
+These are questions that many student loan borrowers want answered before moving forward with applying for a refinance loan.
 After all, if refinancing results in a higher tax bill, it will reduce your total real savings.

 How do student loans affect taxes?